system-pclub/GFuzz/README.md

  --pkg <pkg_name> --func <pkg_name>
 ```

+- c.
 The third version is 9280052d36656451dd7568a18a836c2a74edaf6c.
 Users can execute the following command to apply GFuzz to the version.

 ``` bash
 $ ./scripts/fuzz-git.sh https://github.com/gfuzz-asplos/grpc-go-9280052d36656451dd7568a18a836c2a74edaf6c b95c0c0923d938b8acb7c841f0a04ade8f7d5fbf $(pwd)/tmp/out